A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Introduction

-As a solution, we have proposed a stochastic score-based method called stochastic variance reduction coordinate descent (SVRCD) for discrete BN sparse structure learning in this paper.
-We have proposed a new penalized log-likelihood score function and developed an optimization algorithm accordingly.
+In this paper, we have proposed a stochastic score-based method called Stochastic Variance Reduction Coordinate Descent (SVRCD) for discrete BN sparse structure learning.
+We have proposed a new penalized Log-Likelihood (LL) score function and developed an optimization algorithm accordingly.
 To achieve a sparse directed acyclic structure, we have added two penalties to the likelihood term to define the new score function, one for controlling sparsity, and another for achieving a directed acyclic structure \citep{ref9}.
 The optimization algorithm uses a BCD method in which each coordinate is optimized using SGD.
 We have utilized a reducing variance method \citep{ref36} in SGD to accelerate the optimization process.
 The efficiency, scalability, and robustness of the algorithm are measured.
 The results show that SVRCD outperforms some of the well-known algorithms in BN structure learning.
+We summarize the contributions of this study as follows: \begin{itemize} \item We have presented a novel score function for discrete Bayesian networks which consists of two penalty-terms, one for ensuring the sparsity and another one for converging to a DAG structure. \item We have solved the learning task as an optimization problem using a stochastic method instead of deterministic ones: a BCD algorithm which utilizes SGD as the optimizer. \item We have reduced the variances of estimations using a variance reduction method to improve the convergence time in our algorithm. \item We make the code (the proposed algorithm and dataset generator) used in this study publicly available online\footnote{\url{https://github.com/nshajoon/SVRCD-Algorithm.git}} for other researchers/practitioners to replicate our results or build on our work. \end{itemize}

 The rest of the paper is organized as follows: Section 2 briefly reviewed the BN and required definitions.
 Section 3 presents our novel score function definition and its components.
 Section 4 presents the SVRCD algorithm.
 Section 5 reports the result of the proposed algorithm for simulated networks.
 Concluding remarks are presented in Section 6.